|Title:||VESIP: Virtual Environment for Social Information Processing Assessment Tool for Upper Elementary and Middle School Children|

-Purpose: The purpose of this project is to further develop and validate the Virtual Environment for Social Information Processing (VESIP), a computer-based assessment of social information processing skills in third through seventh grade students.
-The ability to accurately interpret social cues and resolve conflict is a strong predictor of academic success, yet few tools exist to measure the social information processing skills that support this ability in school-age children.
+Purpose: The purpose of this measurement project was to further develop and validate the Virtual Environment for Social Information Processing (VESIP), a computer-based assessment of social information processing skills in third through seventh grade students.
 VESIP uses an interactive, simulated environment with customizable avatars to assess students' understanding of different types of social encounters (e.g., bullying/teasing, joining a group of peers already playing together) typical in school settings (e.g., classroom, cafeteria).
-VESIP is intended to provide schools with the ability to measure children's social information processing skills easily and accurately to intervene if needed to support success in school.
+This project converted VESIP to a web-based platform, established the reliability and validity of the tool, and established provisional national normative data.
+Accurate measurement of social information processing and conflict resolution is relevant to education because these skills are strong predictors of academic success and peer relationships in school-age children.
+With respect to practice, VESIP is intended to provide schools with a reliable tool for the accurate and easy measurement of students' social information processing skills, providing necessary information for educators to identify students who may need more support.

-Research Design and Methods: The project will take place in three phases.
-Phase I is focused on the development of a web-based delivery platform to support wide-scale administration and an automated score report for ease of use by school administrators.
-In Phase II, to assess the psychometric properties of VESIP, 450 children will complete VESIP, an alternate social information processing assessment, and academic measures.
-In addition, teachers and other school staff will complete two social competence questionnaires.
-During Phase III, VESIP will be administered to a nationally representative sample of 1,350 children in third through seventh grades to confirm the psychometric properties of the assessment modules and to guide development of preliminary norms.
+Research Design and Methods: The project took place in three phases.
+Phase I focused on building out a web-based delivery platform to support wide-scale administration and development of an automated score report for ease of use by school administrators.
+In Phase II, to assess the psychometric properties of VESIP, students completed VESIP, an alternate social information processing assessment, and academic measures (see below).
+In addition, teachers and other school staff familiar with validation students completed social competence questionnaires.
+During Phase III, VESIP was administered to a sample of students recruited across six states and three regions.
+These data served as the preliminary normative data for comparison.
+Finally, a subsample of 63 third through seventh grade students also completed VESIP at a second time point, separated by approximately two weeks, to assess test-retest stability.

-Data Analytic Strategy: Researchers will use Rasch modeling to evaluate aspects of construct validity for each dimension of social information processing that is measured by VESIP, to estimate item and threshold difficulties, to screen items for adherence to model requirements, and to assess differential item functioning.
-Researchers will use multi-level path analyses to evaluate the convergent and discriminant validity of the assessment.
-Finally, the research team will use hierarchical linear modeling and multi-level structural equation modeling to evaluate the relationship between social information processing scores and criterion measures.
+Data Analytic Strategy: Internal consistency reliability was assessed via Cronbach's a.
+Researchers used Rasch modeling to evaluate aspects of construct validity for each dimension of social information processing that is measured by VESIP, to estimate item and threshold difficulties, to screen items for adherence to model requirements, and to assess differential item functioning.
+Researchers also used multi-level path analyses to evaluate the convergent and discriminant validity of the assessment.
+Finally, the research team used hierarchical linear modeling and multi-level structural equation modeling to evaluate the relationship between social information processing scores and criterion measures.